anastuart/thesis/extra_stuff/dumping_ground.md

 quality [@perlis2001].
 Hyperarousal persists during wake, with ID being associated with increased alpha power during resting wake, indicating increased wakefulness [@feige2017].

+.
+Sleep state misperception has been observed in ID patients with reduced delta power in NREM sleep, with both subjective and objective short sleep [@kao2021].
+In addition to redued delta pwoer, there is also a global increase in wake-like fast-frequency brain activity during both NREM and REM sleep [@stephan2021].
+These findings suggest that sleep misperception may be better conceptualised as sleep mismeasurement, as the localised sleep and wake patterns are not accurately captured by standard sleep scoring methods which do not account for the coexistance of localised variations in cortical activation that correlate with subjective wake [@stephan2023].

 ## NRS as a disorder